WICG/display-locking/README.md

 causing the element to get updated and rendered in the next frame.

 The visual content of an element's subtree which is locked for display does not change.
-Specifically, if the element already existed in the DOM, then the content that was present at the time the lock was acquired remains.
+When locked, if the element already existed in the DOM, then the content that was present at the time the lock was acquired remains.

 If the element was locked before being inserted into the DOM, then it is